 - Sign-up new customers: where a lot of MSP initially grew from referral, this is not enough.
 Finding lead generation and customer acquisition mechanisms that are cost effective is key to growth (and survival);

-- Keep margins under control: with increases in scale, commoditization of cloud services (thing Microsoft Office 365), margins for MSP’s are under pressure;
+- Keep margins under control: with increases in scale, commoditization of cloud services (think Microsoft Office 365), margins for MSP’s are under pressure;

 - Marketing & positioning: when growing in scale, MSP’s need to differentiate themselves.
-The ‘me-too’ position from the old days doesn’t work anymore;
+The ‘we-offer-it-too’ position from the old days doesn’t work anymore;

 - Technology choices: MSP services are built on technology.
 So obviously searching the right solutions & vendors is key to success; it drives costs (e.g. license costs, required infrastructure, # support calls needed, …) and revenue opportunity (e.g. perceived customer value, willingness to pay) as well as ability to differentiate and agility;